UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 • You can often fix packet loss yourself by switching to a wired Ethernet connection, updating software drivers, or prioritizing traffic via Quality of Service (QoS) settings.

 There are few things more frustrating than being in the middle of a crucial work presentation or a competitive online game only to have your screen freeze or your audio cut out.
-While many people immediately blame their internet speed, the real culprit is often packet loss.
-This is especially common when you’ve just moved into a new home or rearranged your home office, potentially disrupting the signal path.
-Although the term sounds technical, it refers to a very common issue where small units of data fail to arrive at their destination, leaving gaps in your connection.
-Fortunately, diagnosing this problem is straightforward, and you can usually resolve it with a few simple adjustments to your home network setup.
+While many people immediately blame their internet speed, the real culprit is often packet loss, an especially common issue when you’ve just moved into a new home or rearranged your home office and disrupted the signal path.
+Although the term sounds highly technical, it simply refers to small units of data failing to arrive at their destination, leaving noticeable gaps in your connection.
+Fortunately, diagnosing this problem is straightforward, and you can usually resolve it with a few simple adjustments to your home network setup to fix slow internet and get back to seamless browsing.

 Illustration showing a data packet dropping out of a stream before reaching client devices.